 Iceland’s rugged and remote interior is best travelled in a rough circle, following Highway 1 along the coast around the island.
 This self-drive itinerary, which begins and ends in Reykjavik, allows you to travel at your own pace, taking in everything from glaciers and gorges to waterfalls and wildlife along a truly unforgettable route.
+You'll even be able to enjoy the newly opened Arctic Coast Way – a series of coastal stretches that map Iceland's fissured northern shores.
+Expect everything from fjords and glacial river deltas to dramatic volcanic landscapes.

 Day 1: Reykjavík

-Touching down in Iceland’s capital, a shared transfer will bring you to your accommodation's Scandi-chic sensibilities.
+Touching down in Iceland’s capital, a shared transfer will bring you to your Scandi-chic accommodation.
 Take advantage of the central location to browse the city’s excellent cafés and galleries, and take in out some of the many landmarks such as Harpa Concert and Conference Centre by the harbour and Hallgrímskirkja church.
 Iceland's capital is also well known for its restaurant scene, so why not spend the evening checking out the best spots, perhaps dining at an ultra-trendy tapas bar or burger joint, or splashing out on an Iceandic-inspired tasting menu at the superb Grillmarkadurinn?

 Day 2: Snæfellsnes Peninsula

-The diversity of the landscape and geology of the Snæfellsnes Peninsula is unique.
+Picking up your hire care and leaving Reykjavik, you'll quickly discover that the diversity of the landscape and geology of the Snæfellsnes Peninsula is unique.
 Explore Eldborg Crater and the many attractions along the south coast of the peninsula including the church at Búðir, Arnarstapi harbour, Djúpalónssandur beach and Snæfellsjökull Glacier.
 Legend has it that the glacier is one of the seven 'energy points' of the Earth and author Jules Verne also famously featured it in his novel 'Journey to the Centre of the Earth'.
 Glacier tours are available during summer.
 In the afternoon, visit Grundarfjörður village with its stunning view of Mt Kirkjufell, and explore the pretty harbour village of Stykkishólmur with its many colourful old timber houses.
 For much of the year, it's possible to take a boat trip from here and sail around Breiðafjörður Bay's many islands and bird colonies.

 Stay: Accommodation in the Húnaflói/Skagafjörður area